3245 Students

 Any money an ineligible student gives to the AU counts as unearned income.
 A payment made by an ineligible student on behalf of the AU directly to a third party is treated as a vendor payment.

 The enrollment status begins on the first day of the school term of the institution of higher education and continues through normal periods of class attendance, vacation, and recess.
-For example, a high school senior may be accepted by a college and registered for classes before graduation; however, the person is not considered to be enrolled in school until the first day of the school term.
+For example, a high school senior may be accepted by a college and registered for classes before graduation; however, the person is not considered to be enrolled in college until the first day of the school term.

 Student status ends when one of the following occurs: